 For example, if you had a card with a monthly fee of £3 and repaid £50 a month, £3 of this would pay off the fee and £47 would go towards the interest and balance.

-If you think you have been charged any fees incorrectly, contact your credit card provider immediately and ask for a refund.
+If you think you have been charged any fees incorrectly, there are circumstances where you can request a refund.
+Identify any charges you wish to question and contact your credit card provider immediately to ask for a refund.

 Find the best credit card for you, whether you're looking for 0% card for balance transfers or purchases or day to day spending and rewards